 Our daily lifestyle choices, such as diet and exercise, have a profound effect on our microbiome.
 Namely, its stability, resiliency and diversity1.
 Of the three, diversity is what we have the most control over.
 Achieving a diverse community of micro-organisms helps to ensure that a bad organism doesn’t dominate your gut over the good microbes.

 A diverse microbiome includes bacteria and other living micro-organisms like eukaryotes and fungi.
 A diet that promotes a diverse microbiome is one that includes diverse and fermented foods while staying away from overly processed and high-sugar food.
 You can also help promote a diverse microbiome by supplementing your diet with high-quality probiotics and omega-3s.
-High-quality probiotics, like those found in the Enzymendica shop, help introduce good bacteria into your microbiome.
+High-quality probiotics, like those found in the enzymedica website, help introduce good bacteria into your microbiome.
 Less is known about omega-3’s influence on the microbiome, but emerging studies show extremely positive results.2

 Want helpful health news delivered to your inbox?
 Sign up for Enzymedica's newsletter!